-Referred to Paragraph 2 under the heading of "Report on Other Legal and Regulatory Requirements" of our report of even date According to the information and explanations given to us we report as under:
+Referred to Paragraph 2 under the heading of "Report on Other Legal and Regulatory Requirements" of our report of even date

+According to the information and explanations given to us we report as under:

 S. No. Areas Examined Observations/Findings 1.
 Whether the Company has system in place to process all the accounting transactions through IT system?
 If yes, the implications of processing of accounting transactions outside IT system on the integrity of the accounts along with the financial implications, if any, may be stated.
 The Company has in-house developed IT software and systems in place to process all the accounting transactions.
 The Company has adequate internal control system to process all the accounting transactions through IT system.
 2. Whether there is any restructuring of an existing loan or cases of waiver/write off of debts/ loans/interest etc. made by a lender to the Company due to the Company's inability to repay the loan?
 If yes, the financial impact may be stated.
-Therefore, there is no case of restructuring of an existing loan or cases 3.
-Whether funds received/receivable for specific schemes from Central/State agencies were properly accounted for/ utilized as per its term and conditions?
+The company has not taken any loan as on balance sheet date.
+Therefore, there is no case of restructuring of an existing loan or cases of waiver/write off of debts/ loans/interest etc. during the year 2021-22.
+3. Whether funds received/ receivable for specific schemes from Central/State agencies were properly accounted for/ utilized as per its term and conditions?
 List the cases of deviation.
 Funds received/receivable for specific schemes from Central/State agencies were properly accounted for/utilized as per its terms and conditions.

-For N K Bhargava & Co.
 Chartered Accountants (Firm's Registration No. 000429N)

-Sd/-N. K. Bhargava (Partner) M. No. 080624
+Sd/-N. K. Bhargava (Partner) M. No. 080624 UDIN: 22080624AJSLWD5810